dthung1602/Utility/AddWallpaper/README.md

 <code>/usr/share/backgrounds</code>

-In other to appear in settings/background, these pictures haves to be list in a xml file located at
+In order to appear in settings/background, these pictures haves to be list in a xml file located at

 <code>/usr/share/gnome-background-properties
 </code>